OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 * Laptop with WIFI capability
 * Ability to use SSH (eg. Putty on Windows)
-* Some CLI experience--ability to cut and paste commands from this document into a SSH session
+* Ability to cut and paste commands from this document into a SSH session
+* Ability to edit a file via the command line

 ## Sponsors